 There is one United Nations peacekeeping operations in Asia and the Pacific:

 United Nations Military Observer Group in India and Pakistan (UNMOGIP)

-UN Secretary-General Ban Ki-moon has Special and Personal Representatives and Envoys to the Asia and the Pacific region.
+The Secretary-General of the United Nations has Special and Personal Representatives and Envoys to the Asia and the Pacific region.